 Take into account that by hosting webfonts with Google you give the search monopolist even more data about your sites.

-In case you use Google Analytics, Google Webmaster Tools and Google+ you probably don’t care for privacy anyway though.
+In case you use Google Analytics or Google Search Comsole you probably don’t care for privacy anyway though.

 While none of these fonts are perfect, they are made to be readable on the Web